-Services that are covered for you What you must pay when you get these services U.S. Food and Drug Administration (FDA)- approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies You pay \$0 for diagnostic Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies colonoscopy and \$75 for all other diagnostic procedures and tests Prior Authorization may be required.
-Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations You pay 20% coinsurance for therapeutic radiological services Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
-Other outpatient diagnostic tests Prior Authorization may be required.
-You pay \$0 for lab services Prior Authorization may be required .
-You pay \$0 for Ultrasound, other general imaging, diagnostic DEXA scans and diagnostic mammograms.
-You pay \$75 for MRI, CT, and PET scans.
-Prior Authorization may be required .
+Services that are covered for you What you must pay when you get these services Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells You pay \$0 for diagnostic colonoscopy and \$100 for all other diagnostic procedures and tests Prior Authorization may be required.
+You pay 20% coinsurance for therapeutic radiological services Prior Authorization may be required.
+You pay \$0 for lab services begins only with the first pint of blood that you need.
+Prior Authorization may be required. • Other outpatient diagnostic tests You pay \$0 for diagnostic radiology services Prior Authorization may be required .
 You pay \$0 for X-ray services Prior Authorization may be required.
-Outpatient hospital observation You pay \$0 for diagnostic mammograms, DEXA scans, and